Beautiful Katamari: PlayStation 3 and Wii development

-A post from Orange Lounge Radio in March 2007 contained the report that Namco Bandai announced Beautiful Katamari to retailers, which included a release for the Xbox 360, PlayStation 3, and the Wii.
+During 2007, a post from Orange Lounge Radio in March contained the report that Namco Bandai announced Beautiful Katamari to retailers, which included a release for the Xbox 360, PlayStation 3, and the Wii.
 According to the post, the PlayStation 3 version of Beautiful Katamari was to feature support for the motion-sensing feature of the Sixaxis Wireless Controller.
 The post was removed at the request of Namco Bandai.

-In mid-April 2007, the game was confirmed by Famitsu to be in development for PlayStation 3 and Xbox 360 in Japan, and officially announced by Namco Bandai Games America on April 20.
+In mid-April, the game was confirmed by Famitsu to be in development for PlayStation 3 and Xbox 360 in Japan, and officially announced by Namco Bandai Games America that month.
 Both versions of the game were stated to retain the dual analog control scheme of the PlayStation 2 Katamari games, and also include online play features.

-Designer Jun Moriwaki stated in April 2007 that while a Wii version of Beautiful Katamari was under consideration, difficulties were presented by the system's controller that had to be first resolved.
+Designer Jun Moriwaki said in April that while a Wii version of Beautiful Katamari was under consideration, difficulties were presented by the system's controller that had to be first resolved.

-IGN Nintendo editor-in-chief Matt Casamassina reported in June 2007 that according to unnamed sources close to Namco Bandai, the PlayStation 3 edition of Beautiful Katamari had been cancelled due to porting issues and stalled PlayStation 3 sales, with resources being redirected towards the development of a Wii version.
+IGN Nintendo editor-in-chief Matt Casamassina reported in June that according to unnamed sources close to Namco Bandai, the PlayStation 3 edition of Beautiful Katamari was cancelled due to porting issues and stalled PlayStation 3 sales, with resources being redirected towards the development of a Wii version.
 Namco Bandai was contacted for comment, but a statement was not returned in time for the publishing of the report.
-Later in July 5, Namco revealed their E3 2007 lineup, listing Beautiful Katamari as Xbox 360 only.
-On the same day, Famitsu reported that Beautiful Katamari had been cancelled for the PS3 and was currently in development for the Wii and Xbox 360.
+Later on July 5, Namco revealed their E3 2007 lineup, listing Beautiful Katamari as Xbox 360 only.
+On the same day, Famitsu reported that Beautiful Katamari was cancelled for the PS3 and was in development for the Wii and Xbox 360.

-The box cover image for the Xbox 360 version, released in late August 2007, indicates that the game is exclusive to the Xbox 360.
+The box cover image for the Xbox 360 version, released in late August, indicates that the game is exclusive to the Xbox 360.

-In September 2007, Namco-Bandai's U.S. website briefly identified Beautiful Katamari as a title for the Xbox 360, PlayStation 3, and Wii, with the latter two platforms bearing a release date of "TBD".
-When asked by 1UP during the 2007 Tokyo Game Show, Beautiful Katamari director Jun Morikawa claimed specifically that the game will not be available for the PS3, though another Katamari game that stars the King of Cosmos in the lead will make its way to the PS3 "soon".
+In September, Namco-Bandai's U.S. website briefly identified Beautiful Katamari as a title for the Xbox 360, PlayStation 3, and Wii, with the latter two platforms bearing a release date of "TBD".
+When asked by 1UP.com during the 2007 Tokyo Game Show, Beautiful Katamari director Jun Morikawa claimed specifically that the game will not be available for the PS3, though another Katamari game that stars the King of Cosmos in the lead will make its way to the PS3 "soon".
 Morikawa also suggested the same for the Wii.

 Due to the cancellation of the PlayStation 3 version, Namco later released Katamari Forever, which shares some of its levels with Beautiful Katamari, for that console in 2009.